thingsdb/ThingsDocs/source/includes/_n_node_info.md

 syntax_version | Language or syntax version.
-A new version of ThingsDB might also have a new language version. uptime | Uptime of the node in seconds. version | Version of ThingsDB, zone | Zone which is assigned to this node.
+A new version of ThingsDB might also have a new language version. uptime | Uptime of the node in seconds. version | Version of ThingsDB, zone | Zone number to which the node is assigned.
 May be changed in the ThingsDB configuration file.

 This function does *not* generate an [event](#events).